Teovi13/sql-data-waherouse-project/README.md

    -- tests/quality_checks_silver.sql
    -- tests/quality_checks_gold.sql
    ```
-   Each check should return **0 rows**.
-Any row returned points to a data
+   Most checks should return **0 rows**.
+A handful of rows are expected in
-   quality issue to investigate in the corresponding layer.
+   a few checks by design (see note below) — every other check passing
+   clean confirms the pipeline is working correctly.

 6. **Query the Gold layer**
    ```sql